-Stopping A/B Tests too early is without a doubt the most common—and one of the most potent, A/B Testing mistake.
-By doing so, the lever of ab testing on you conversion may not work.
-Worse, the decisions you might take could impact negatively on your conversion rate.
+Stopping A/B tests too early is without a doubt the most common—and one of the most dangerous, A/B testing mistakes.
+By finishing tests too soon A/B testing may not deliver the benefits you are looking for.
+Even worse, as the decisions you make are based on invalid results they could negatively impact your conversion rates.

-We will do our best to answer the following question: What concepts do I need to understand not to stop my A/B Test too early?
-Thus, we will cover today:
+In this blog post we'll answer the following question: What concepts do I need to understand to avoid stopping my A/B tests too early?
+It will look at these factors:

 - Significance level